30 Dark Side of Cyberspace Images

 Michael Nuccitelli, Psy.D.

 Provided below are 30 free “Dark Side of Cyberspace” awareness images created by this writer, Michael Nuccitelli, Psy.D.
 They are JPEG files and either 1080×1080, 1080×1350 or 1080×608 pixels.
-These images are optimized for Instagram or can be edited to different sizes.
+These images are optimized for Instagram or can be edited to varied sizes.
 Dr. Nuccitelli’s images are available for direct download, free and public domain.
 Edit them as you wish and no attribution is required.

 To save and download, simply right click the image and “save as” or from your context menu.
 Over the next 3-4 months, Dr. Nuccitelli will be publishing many more blog posts making all his iPredator themed images available to download.
 Lastly, pasted below are links to his 26 free online safety themed checklists and inventories.